duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_js_api.md

 ## commifyNumber(value)

-Returns the comma seperated string representation of a number
+Returns the comma separated string representation of a number

 **Parameters**